 Strengths

 BARDENA has several strengths and some differential features with regard to other information resources.
-First, it links population-wide healthcare data with sociodemographic and administrative data, which allows the study of the determinants of health and the consequences of illness and treatments at an individual level in the population.
-This allows for the inclusion in studies of population that is usually excluded from experimental designs, the elderly, people with multiple chronic diseases or pediatric population.
+First, it links population-wide healthcare data with sociodemographic and administrative data, which allows the study of determinants of health and the consequences of illness and treatments at an individual level in the population.
+This allows for the inclusion in observational studies of groups usually excluded from experimental designs, such as the elderly, people with multiple chronic diseases or the pediatric population.
 Second, it allows for the construction and follow-up of large cohorts of patients over time and the development of longitudinal studies, enabling research on the adoption of technologies and the monitoring of outcomes in the long-term.
 Third, it is a population-based data network providing insight into a population of 0.65 million inhabitants.
 Fourth, data quality in some of the databases is high, such as LAKORA date, the pharmaceutical module, the MBDS (admissions data) or the vaccines registry.
 Fifth, the availability of cost data per patient and activity allow economic evaluation studies.
-Six, the cost of developing research and the timing of access to the data is considerably lower than in experimental designs such clinical trials.
+Six, the cost of developing research and the timing of access to the data is considerably lower than in experimental designs, such clinical trials.
 Seven, as a source of population records, it can contribute to pragmatic trials by providing the arm of patients on whom routine practice is performed.
 Finally, in pharmacoepidemiology, the possibility of linking prescription and dispensation data at the individual level allows for an accurate analysis of drug utilization, such as medication adherence studies.

 Weaknesses

-Some of the databases that comprise the BARDENA are subject to the limitations inherent to routine clinical practice electronic databases.
-There may be information biases due to absent registration (data completeness) or differing data recording practices (data accuracy, misclassification, and heterogeneity) in the electronic databases, although this is an intrinsic problem of any repository using data from routine clinical practice.
+Some of the databases that comprise the BARDENA database are subject to the limitations inherent to routine clinical practice electronic databases.
+There may be information biases due to absent registration (data incompleteness) or differing data recording practices (data accuracy, misclassification, and heterogeneity) in the electronic databases, although this is an intrinsic problem of any repository using data from routine clinical practice.
 Data quality may be a strength in some databases, but also a weakness in other repositories or for certain data, such as incompleteness of early data from acute stroke or cardiorespiratory arrest records or coding reliability of diagnostic information in the EMR.
-In addition, we do not have information about people who are not in contact with the public healthcare service or who are attended to in the private sector.
-Finally, different datasets cover different periods and we lack data on specific mortality causes and in-hospital or nursing-home pharmaceutical prescriptions (the latter will be available in forthcoming years as it is currently in the process of being integrated).
+In addition, we do not have information about people who are not in contact with the public healthcare service or who are attended to in the private sector, although according to the coverage the effect should be minimal.
+Finally, different datasets cover different time periods and we lack data on specific mortality causes and in-hospital or nursing-home pharmaceutical prescriptions (the latter will be available in forthcoming years as it is currently in the process of being integrated).

 Data resource access

 Any researcher may request anonymized data from BARDENA.
-The transfer of this type of data (anonymized, but with some risk of re-identification, in accordance with European regulations) by BARDENA requires that the request be accompanied by: (i) a complete study protocol that explains the planned use of data, (ii) the approval of the project by an ethics committee and if it includes pharmaceutical data, (iii) the classification of the study by the Spanish Agency of Medicines (some classifications may warrant additional authorizations).
-BARDENA Data Commission reviews these requests, and approves or otherwise each specific data transfer for research purposes.
-Authorization to access the data under these requirements should be requested electronically from the Management Office of the BARDENA Data Commission.
+The transfer of this type of data (pseudo-nymized, but with some risk of re-identification, in accordance with European regulations) by BARDENA requires the request to be accompanied by: (i) a complete study protocol that explains the planned use of data, (ii) the approval of the project by an ethics committee and if it includes or not pharmaceutical data, (iii) the classification of the study by the Spanish Agency of Medicines (some classifications may warrant additional authorizations).
+The BARDENA Data Commission reviews these requests, and approves or refuses the access to each specific data transfer for research purposes.
+An authorization to access the data under these requirements should be requested electronically from the Management Office of the BARDENA Data Commission.